Before the poetic versions of the "John Maynard" story

 versions, usually entitled "The Helmsman of Lake Erie," were published

-has found, and he has responded to speculations about their
+versions he has found in print, and he has responded to speculations

 you to Norman's chart, a comparison he made of three of the early

-stories, some other examples of these prose versions of the story, and
+stories, many examples of these prose versions of the story, various

 ANONYMOUS